 Bundle and save

 You can also save by bundling your cabinets and counters.
-At Superior, we sell both stone countertops and cabinets, and homeowners looking to upgrade both as part of a remodel can get started for as low as $2,298.
+At Superior, we sell both stone countertops and cabinets, and homeowners looking to upgrade both as part of a remodel can get started for one, low price.
 When you visit our showroom, be sure to ask about our current kitchen cabinets sales.

 Cut costs, not corners

 One way to reduce your overall kitchen remodeling cost is by finding relatively inexpensive ways to upgrade your home’s kitchen beyond the essentials like cabinets and countertops.
 From better lighting to new paint and fixtures, there are plenty of do-it-yourself projects that homeowners can take on to boost the return-on-investment from their upgraded kitchen.